Agustín Fontana: River Plate

 On 18 February 2021, having been out in the cold with Banfield, Fontana completed a transfer to River Plate for a fee of $1,500,000.

 To gain some experience, after only playing 440 minutes in 15 games for River plate, Fontana was loaned out to Defensa y Justicia in January 2022 for the rest of the year.

+Unión San Felipe

+In March 2026, Fontana moved to Chile and joined Unión San Felipe in the Primera B.